jpikl/mmvv/docs/reference/rew-x.md

 </div>
 </div>

-Backslash `\` can be used to escape special characters
+Backslash `\` can be used to escape special characters.

 ```sh
 rew x '\{ "{}": {seq} \}'